genaimavericks/arc/PACKAGE_README.md

-# RSW Deployment Package
+# Lightening Deployment Package

-This package contains a deployable version of the RSW application.
+This package contains a deployable version of the Lightening application.

 ## Deployment Instructions

 1. Extract the archive to your target server:
    ```
-   tar -xzf rsw-deployment.tar.gz
+   tar -xzf lightening-deployment.tar.gz
    cd package
    ```